Kurdyka-{\L}ojasiewicz functions and mapping cylinder neighborhoods: Remarks on the K nondegeneracy condition

+We also note that for $n=1$, condition $(4')$ \emph{without the simple nondegeneracy condition} holds for every $C^1$ function on a bounded interval as one can learn from \cite[Theorem 3.2]{Hu}. \end{rem}

-This section suggests that the simple nondegenerate points $p\in \partial Z$, where $Z$ is the zero locus of a $C^1$ function, may be divided in at most three classes: \begin{itemize} \item[(i)] The ``good'' ones, i.e., those that are K{\L} nondegenerate. \item[(ii)] The ``bad'' ones, i.e., those for which there exists a compact neighborhood $K$ such that
+This section suggests that the simple nondegenerate points $p\in \partial Z$, where $Z$ is the zero locus of a relative $C^1$ function, may be divided in at most three classes: \begin{itemize} \item[(i)] The ``good'' ones, i.e., those that are K{\L} nondegenerate. \item[(ii)] The ``bad'' ones, i.e., those for which there exists a compact neighborhood $K$ such that

 for some $\rho>0$.
-The examples in \cite{BDLM} and \cite{BoltePauwels} which are not K{\L} are of this nature. \item[(iii)] The ``ugly'' ones, i.e., those for which there exists a compact neighborhood $K$ such that
+The examples in \cite{BDLM} and \cite{BoltePauwels} are not K{\L} but are of this nature as neither satisfies the conclusion of Lemma \ref{ncsL}.
+The set $Z$ is a closed convex set of $\bR^2$ while $M=\bR^2$ hence it can be reached from $M\setminus Z$ via rectifiable curves. \item[(iii)] The ``ugly'' ones, i.e., those for which there exists a compact neighborhood $K$ such that